-(i) Merger, purchase, or acquisition by another company: In the event of a merger, purchase, or acquisition of the Company by another company, the TWU and the Company will meet to discuss the merger, purchase, or acquisition.
+Company will meet to discuss the merger, purchase, or acquisition.
 The Company will provide the TWU with information concerning the proposed merger, purchase, or acquisition at the earliest feasible time to allow for the Union to prepare for those discussions.
 Those discussions will include the impact of the merger, purchase, or acquisition upon the TWU represented employees.

-(j) Labor protection provisions: In the event of a merger, purchase, or acquisition of the Company by another company, the integration of the seniority lists of the respective employee groups will be governed by the provisions of Sections 3 & 13 of Allegheny-Mohawk, 59CAB22 (1972).
+(j i) Labor protection provisions: In the event of a merger, purchase, or acquisition of the Company by another company, the integration of the seniority lists of the respective employee groups will be governed by the provisions of Sections 3 & 13 of Allegheny-Mohawk, 59CAB22 (1972).
 The employee groups of each carrier will remain separated until such time as the seniority lists are integrated in accordance with this paragraph.

-(k) Successorship:
+(k j) Successorship:

-(1) The Agreement will be binding upon any Successor.
-The Company will not bring a single step or multi-step Successorship Transaction to final conclusion unless the Successor agrees, in writing, to:

-(a) recognize the TWU as the representative of employees on the TWU System Seniority lists consistent with the Railway Labor Act, as amended;

-(b) employ the employees on the TWU System Seniority list in accordance with the provisions of this Agreement;

-(c) assume and be bound by this Agreement.

-(2) If the Successor is an Air Carrier or an affiliate of an Air Carrier, the Company will, at the option of the TWU, require the Successor to agree to integrate the pre-transaction System Seniority list of the Company and the Successor in a fair and equitable manner within twelve (12) months of the Successorship transaction pursuant to Sections 3 and 13 of the Allegheny-Mohawk LPPs.
-The requirement of this provision does not apply to the

-Company's acquisition of all or part of another Air Carrier in a transaction, which includes the acquisition of aircraft and employees.

-(I) The attachments on the following pages are agreed to by the parties and are incorporated as part of the Agreement.
+- (1) The Agreement will be binding upon any Successor.
+The Company will not bring a single step or multi-step Successorship Transaction to final conclusion unless the Successor agrees, in writing, to: - (a) recognize the TWU as the representative of employees on the TWU System Seniority lists consistent with the Railway Labor Act, as amended: - (b) employ the employees on the TWU System Seniority list in accordance with the provisions of this Agreement; - (c) assume and be bound by this Agreement. - (2) If the Successor is an Air Carrier or an affiliate of an Air Carrier, the Company will, at the option of the TWU, require the Successor to agree to integrate the pre-transaction System Seniority list of the Company and the Successor in a fair and equitable manner within twelve (12) months of the Successorship transaction pursuant to Sections 3 and 13 of the Allegheny-Mohawk LPPs.
+The requirement of this provision does not apply to the Company's acquisition of all or part of another Air Carrier in a transaction, which includes the acquisition of aircraft and employees. - (Lk) The attachments on the following pages are agreed to by the parties and are incorporated as part of the Agreement.